racket/rhombus/design/class/class.md

 implemented interface may overlap with methods of a normally implemented interface, in which case those methods are public.

+The `constructor` clause must either have an anonymous-function shape like `fun` (but with `constructor` in place of `fun`) or be followed by a blocking continaing an immediate function as an `entry_point`.
-The `constructor` clause expects an immediate function in its block as an `entry_point`.
-Similarly, `binding` and `anotation` expect a meta-time `entry_point`; the `rule` form serves an `entry_point` for simple pattern-matching macro transformations.
+Similarly, `binding` and `anotation` can have a pattern-rule shape or expect a meta-time `entry_point`; the `rule` form serves an `entry_point` for simple pattern-matching macro transformations.
 (When `constructor` is specified, then typically `binding` and `annotation` should also be specified.)

-A class is `final` unless `nonfinal` or `extends` is present (i.e., by default, classes do not have subclasses).
-A `nonfinal` clause is implied when `extends` is present and `final` is not present (i.e., by default, a subclass can have further subclasses).
+A class is final unless `nonfinal` is present (i.e., by default, classes do not have subclasses).

 When a class extends a superclass that has a customized constructor, then the class must also have a customized constuctor.
-In that case, the binding of `make_identifier` is a curried constructor: it expects the arguments that the superclass wants, and it returns a function to consume the arguments that the default constructor wants; the result of calling the second function is the class instance.
-A customized constructor is not obligated to call `make_identifier`, but it is obligated to return an instance of the class.
-When `make_identifier` or its result produces an instance of class, it will be an instance of a subclass if the constructor was call on behalf of the subclass.
+In that case, the binding of `super` within the constructor is a curried
+constructor: it expects the arguments that the superclass wants, and it returns a function to consume the arguments that the default constructor wants; the result of calling the second function is the class instance.
+A customized constructor is not obligated to call `super`, but it is obligated to return an instance of the class.
+When `super` or its result produces an instance of class, it will be an instance of a subclass if the constructor was call on behalf of the subclass.

 Similarly, when a class extends a superclass that has a customized binding or annotation, then the class must also have a customized binding or annotation, respectively.
-A `bind_identifier` or `annot_identifier` in a subclass is “curried” in the sense that `bind_identifier` or `annot_identifier.of` expects two terms
-afterward: the first corresponds to a term to follow the superclass binding or annotation form, and the second is a parenthesized sequence of bindings or annotations correponding to the `field_spec`s of the subclass.
+A `super` binding or annotayion in a subclass is “curried” in the sense that `bind_identifier` or `annot_identifier.of` expects two terms afterward: the first corresponds to a term to follow the superclass binding or annotation form, and the second is a parenthesized sequence of bindings or annotations correponding to the `field_spec`s of the subclass.
 Typically, the term for the superclass form expects parentheses, but it can have any shape; to work with a subclass customization, however, it will need a shape that is represented as a single term.

 Examples
 --------